On Valentine’s Day, when other people were exchanging chocolates, flowers and maybe even body fluids, I was undergoing the Attack of the Choleliths.

 This won’t work for every job.
 But think about it now, while you’re still healthy.

 A few more tips

-One of the things I did in that day and a half before surgery was pick up my pain meds.
+One of the things I did in that day and a half before surgery was to pick up my pain meds.
 If you know you’re going to need a prescription, look for the best deal you can get.
 Companies like LowestMed or GoodRx can help with that.
-If you’re an inveterate reader of the drugstore ads you already know which ones offer gift cards for new prescriptions.
+If you are an inveterate reader of the drugstore ads, you already know which ones offer gift cards for new prescriptions.

 Make sure your laundry is done.
 When you’re recovering from surgery is not the time to drag a bag of clothes to the basement.

 Lay in a supply of books you always meant to read.
 They’re a terrific distraction from the itch of a knitting bone.

 Sleep.
 Your body needs to heal, and good sleep is one of the best investments you can make.
 Giving in to naps does not make you a bad person.
 Just blame it on the Oxycodone/Tylenol.

 GRS is committed to helping our readers save and achieve their financial goals.
 Savings interest rates may be low, but that is all the more reason to shop for the best rate.
 Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, GE Capital Bank, and more.